Justice Machine: Volume one

 A new publisher, Texas Comics, (Note: Texas Comics, based in Houston, was the creation of a few comic book fans who had previously worked together on a fanzine called Comics Informer.
-The company operated out of the offices of the retailer Camelot Comics.) licensed the characters from Gustovich, putting out Justice Machine Annual #1 in 1983.
+The company operated out of the offices of the retailer Camelot Comics.) licensed the characters from Gustovich, putting out Justice Machine Annual No. 1 in 1983.
 The annual featured a crossover with the then-defunct Tower Comics' superhero team T.H.U.N.D.E.R.
 Agents, by writer William Messner-Loebs (as Bill Loeb) and penciler Bill Reinhold.
 A second story, by writer-penciler Bill Willingham, introduced the superhero team the Elementals.

 Texas Comics had planned to bring out a bimonthly Justice Machine series, but in the end produced only one comic before it too folded.